Holzschneider/ping/README.md

 1. Open `index.html` in your web browser
 2. The game will load automatically
 3. Click the "START GAME" button to begin playing
+4. To play with a friend, click **SHARE** and send them the magic link

 ## How to Play